Beachcoming

 17 November 2000

-The winter months are not all that productive on the strandline of Shoreham beach, even after storms, as the sea scours the shingle beach and takes the deposited marine remains back out to sea and inreasingly eastwards with the longshore drift.
-Scattered amongst the weed there were the omnipesent Slipper Limpet shells, with more Oyster shells than normal and the battered remains of Lobster, Spiny Spider Crabs, and the inevitable cuttlebones.
+The winter months are not all that productive on the strandline of Shoreham beach, even after storms, as the sea scours the shingle beach and takes the deposited marine remains back out to sea and increasingly eastwards with the longshore drift.
+Scattered amongst the weed there were the omnipresent Slipper Limpet shells, with more Oyster shells than normal and the battered remains of Lobster, Spiny Spider Crabs, and the inevitable cuttlebones.
 All were of the Common Cuttlefish, Sepia officinalis.
 An egg case of the Skate was blown inshore and a fully intact Lesser Spotted Dogfish had not yet been spotted and scavenged by the gulls.

 Report by Andy Horton